underscoreio/underscoreio/src/_posts/2018-07-10-bridges-elm-scala.md

 //          ("type", Encode.string "ShapeGroup") ]
 ```

 The Bridges codebase includes several examples of different ADTs along with expected output for each.
-Check the tests, specifically `JsonDecoderSpec` and `JsonEncoderSpec`, for more information.
+Check the tests, specifically `ElmJsonDecoderSpec` and `ElmJsonEncoderSpec`, for more information.

 ## Creating complete Elm modules